larsOhne/conditional_style/README.md

 # structcondstyle Plugin for DokuWiki

-A small struct extension plugin that allows the user to style parts of agregations with plain CSS depending on their values.
+A small struct extension plugin that allows the user to style parts of aggregations with plain CSS depending on their values.

 All documentation for this plugin can be found at https://www.dokuwiki.org/plugin:structcondstyle

-If you install this plugin manually, make sure it is installed in lib/plugins/conditionalstyle/ - if the folder is called different it will not work!
+If you install this plugin manually, make sure it is installed in lib/plugins/structcondstyle/ - if the folder is called different it will not work!

 Please refer to http://www.dokuwiki.org/plugins for additional info